What are the qualifications of tutors offering IRS audit assignment help?

 Examiners should engage in internal discussions and formally assess each potential issue prior to meeting with taxpayers, in addition to conducting their pre-exam analysis (IRM 4.46.3.2).

-When an examiner decides that a return with Schedule UTP requires investigation, the primary team coordinator must notify all specialists and territory managers as well as make an entry in the Specialist Referral System to indicate this need.
+When an examiner decides that a return with Schedule UTP requires investigation, the primary team coordinator must notify all Specialists and territory managers as well as make an entry in the Specialist Referral System to indicate this need.
 They should then discuss this decision with both issue manager and territory manager for concurrence (IRM 4.46.3.2.2).
 Time spent by examiners conducting post-assignment surveys should be charged against Examination Activity Code 615 – General Surveys.

 Audits by the IRS serve to enforce compliance with federal tax laws and deter fraud, while encouraging voluntary compliance among taxpayers.
-Many cite their fear of audit as motivation to be honest in filing their taxes.
+Many cite their fear of audit as motivation to be honest in filing their Taxes.

 As part of an audit process, the initial step involves receiving an invitation letter with information on who to contact and meeting details to facilitate the audit process.